joebb97/joebb-website-source/content/projects/other-school-projects.md

 ---
-title: "Learning by doing: Some Stuff I did in School"
+title: "Learning by doing: School Courses"
 draft: false
 author: Joey Buiteweg
 ---

 I did a fair amount of hands-on learning via projects and labs in school.
-Here's some summaries of the applied work involved in some EECS (electrical engineering + computer science) courses I took.
+Listed are summaries of the applied work involved in some EECS (electrical engineering + computer science) courses I took.

-The topics and work mentioned as part of each course are by no-means exhaustive but rather just a summary.
-This is also not a complete list of the EECS courses I took but are again just a summary.
+The topics and work mentioned as part of each course are not exhaustive, nor is this a complete list of the EECS courses I took.

 Sadly I can't share source code or implementation details in the spirit of keeping current University of Michigan students honest.

 I'm hoping this catalog can help curious eyes get an idea of what goes into an EECS education.

 ### Undergrad

+###### EECS 215: Analog Circuits
+* Labs for learning the basics of AC and DC analog circuits using oscilloscopes, function generators, and breadboards.
+* Matlab and LTSpice for homework assignments.
+Math used includes calculus, complex numbers, and mild linear algebra.

 ###### EECS 270: Intro to Digital Logic Design
 * All labs/projects completed in Verilog flashed onto an FPGA SoC with Switches, Push Buttons, and Hex Displays